How to Eliminate Wrinkles from Window Decals and Installing Car Stickers on Windows with Tints

 Question: I purchased a new car and got some cool stickers with it from the dealer, but I waited until I got my windows tinted before I install them, but now I’m wondering if the windows will be OK to put vinyl window stickers on.
 It’s been a week since the windows were tinted.

-Answer: Window tinting is done on the inside of the glass, so if you’re putting the stickers on the outside of the glass, there won’t be any issue at all.
+Window tinting is done on the inside of the glass, so if you’re putting the stickers on the outside of the glass, there won’t be any issue at all.
 Because the tinting is applied with a liquid to the inside of the glass, it is not likely to take more than 24 hours until you can apply your face adhering stickers to the inside of the glass.

 The trick will be to be careful to not scratch the tinting when you go to remove the stickers later on as it is a mylar material (polyester), and is susceptible to surface abrasion.
 However, if you use moderate heat (like a heat gun on the lowest heat setting or a hair dryer at any setting, you should give yourself a good chance of removing the old sticker without affecting the window tinting.
-See the section above for how to remove stickers successfully.
+See the section above to see how to remove stickers successfully.